Asymptotic inference with flexible covariate adjustment under rerandomization and stratified rerandomization: Introduction

-However, analysis of randomized experiments in practice can involve more general covariate adjustment strategies than linear regression \citep{benkeser2021improving}, and the validity and efficiency of such general estimators remain unexplored in the existing literature on rerandomization.
-For example, with binary outcomes, the g-computation estimator based on logistic regression can target the causal risk ratio estimand and effectively leverage baseline covariates for precision gain \citep{colantuoni2015leveraging}.
+However, the analysis of randomized experiments in practice frequently involves more general covariate adjustment strategies than linear regression \citep{benkeser2021improving}, and the validity and efficiency of such general estimators remain unexplored in the existing literature on rerandomization.
+For example, with binary outcomes, the recent guidance from the U.S. Food and Drug Administration \citep{FDA2023} pointed out that ``\emph{Nonlinear models such as logistic regression \dots are commonly used in many clinical settings}''.
+In this guidance, the g-computation estimator based on logistic regression has been delineated with details as a reliable method for covariate adjustment and model-robust inference.
 When the outcomes are missing at random, doubly-robust estimators \citep{robins2007} offer two opportunities for consistent estimation of the average treatment effect; i.e., consistency holds when either the missingness propensity score model or the outcome model is correctly specified but not necessarily both.
-In cluster-randomized experiments, mixed-effects models are routinely used to simultaneously adjust for covariates and account for the intracluster correlation \citep{turner2017breview, wang2021mixed}.
-Finally, data-adaptive machine learners have shown promise to maximally leverage baseline information to achieve full efficiency in randomized experiments \citep{chernozhukov2018double}.
-Only for selected scenarios under cluster randomization, previous simulations have empirically demonstrated that rerandomization can improve precision for mixed-effects models and generalized estimating equations estimators \citep{li2016evaluation, li2017evaluation}.
-However, to the best of our knowledge, there has been no formal development of the asymptotic theory for this more general class of covariate-adjusted estimators under rerandomization; thus few recommendations are currently available for rerandomized experiments when inference involves flexible covariate adjustment.
+In cluster-randomized experiments, mixed-effects models are used by 52\% of the primary analysis \citep{fiero2016statistical} and can simultaneously adjust for covariates and account for the intracluster correlation \citep{wang2021mixed}.
+Finally, data-adaptive machine learners have shown promise to maximally leverage baseline information to achieve full efficiency in randomized experiments \citep{chernozhukov2018double,wang2023CRT}.
+Only for selected scenarios under cluster randomization, previous simulations have demonstrated that rerandomization improved precision for mixed-effects models and generalized estimating equations estimators \citep{li2016evaluation, li2017evaluation}.
+However, to the best of our knowledge, there has been no formal development of the asymptotic theory for a more general class of covariate-adjusted estimators under rerandomization; thus few explicit recommendations exist for rerandomized experiments when inference involves flexible covariate adjustment.